 This makes sense when you look at this situation from both a user and a crawler’s perspectives.

-From a user’s standpoint, your H1 headings tell them what your content is going to be about.
+From a user’s standpoint, your H1 heading tag tell them what your content is going to be about.
 It gives them a sneak-peek into whether or not they’ll find the info they need on that page.
 As the biggest and most eye-catching visual element on the page, you’d be wasting that space if you didn’t use it right.

 And it’s no less important from a bot’s perspective, either.
 Crawlers look at your HTML or CSS H1s to determine what your page contains.
 It scans for important keywords and catalogs them accordingly.
-Without an H1 in your HTML code, the crawler will spend more time and resources figuring out the content of that page.
+Without an H1 tag in your HTML code, the crawler will spend more time and resources figuring out the content of that page.

 Angela Hilty, the SEM Specialist at OuterBox Inc, puts it like this: “Header tags should make sense to the reader.
 If your visitors understand the header on your page, the search engine will likely be able to do so as well.”
 (3)